Financial Literacy Month & Beyond: 4 Ways to Support Employees’ Financial Health

 Financial education builds knowledge – but knowledge doesn't always translate into action.
 For many employees, the missing piece is a conversation with someone who can look at their specific situation and help them make sense of it.

-One-on-one access to a financial advisor is one of the most valued benefits an employer can offer.
+One-on-one access to a financial advisor can be one of the most valued benefits an employer can offer.
 Employees across income levels and life stages benefit from personalized guidance, whether they're trying to get out of debt, save for a first home, or figure out how much they can afford to contribute to their 401(k).
 A trusted financial professional can help them think through competing priorities, ask the right questions, and develop a plan that actually fits their life.

 The key is making access easy and removing the cost barriers for employees.
 When workers don't have to worry about what a conversation with a financial advisor will cost them, they're far more likely to take action.